djfdyuruiry/lua-di/README.md

         print(...)
     end

-    -- bind constrcutor parameter name to custom type (not a Lua module) config.bindings.types.appConfig = "AppConfig"
+    -- bind constructor parameter name to custom type (not a Lua module) config.bindings.types.appConfig = "AppConfig"

-    -- define a provider for your custom type
-    -- (you can also provide instances for a Lua Package name in config.providers if you wish) config.providers.AppConfig = function()
+    -- define a provider for your custom type (either a builder function or a constant) -- (you can also provide instances for a Lua Package name in config.providers if you wish) config.providers.AppConfig = function()
         return